Universal Design for Learning

 Federal regulations require equitable access to all resources and materials for students who are otherwise qualified to enroll in the course.
 Furthermore, accessibility must be built into program and course design.
 Accessibility must result in an educational experience that is equal to that of students without disabilities. e-Learning Services promotes the concept of Universal Design for Learning (UDL) to reach ADA compliance in online materials.
 UDL is a set of principles for content development that gives all students equal opportunity to learn.
 UDL helps all students, not just those with documented disabilities, by offering more than one way for students to access materials.

-To assist faculty with creating ADA compliant materials for their courses, e-Learning Services recommends the following resources:
+To assist faculty and Staff with creating ADA compliant materials for web delivery, e-Learning Services recommends the following resources:

 All LCSC instructors are automatically enrolled in the Universal Design for Learning training course located in Blackboard.
 It is accessed in the "My Organizations" area.
 If you do not see the course in Blackboard, contact your Instructional Designer.